Swap76/ReactJSBasics/docs/ConditionalRendering.md

 }
 ```

 In this example, the component is initialized with an initial state of `isLoading = true`.
-The conditional render happens when the `isLoading` state is checked to see wheter it is true or not.
+The conditional render happens when the `isLoading` state is checked to see whether it is true or not.
 If the `isLoading` state is true the text, "Loading...", else the text, "Loading is finished" is rendered.

 ## More Advanced Example